pierremaw/obsidian-vault-organizer/README.md

    pip install -r requirements.txt
    ```
+11. Configure folder paths in `config.py`
+   1. `vault_path`: The path to the root folder of your vault.
+The preconfigured setting is `./`.
+   2. `template_folder`: The name of the folder containing templates.
+The preconfigured setting is `_templates/`.
+   3. `field_folder`: The name of the folder containing field notes.
+The field tag specifies a broad umbrella topic that encompass many topics.
+The preconfigured setting is `1 Fields/`.
+   4. `topic_folder`: The name of the folder containing topic notes.
+The topic tag specifies a standard topic.
+The preconfigured setting is `2 Topics/`.
+   5. `key_insights_folder`: The name of the folder containing key insights.
+The preconfigured setting is `3 Key Insights/`.
-11. The helper script can then run from your Obsidian Vault:
+12. Then once you are happy with your configuration, the helper script can then run from your Obsidian Vault:
    ```bash
    python _scripts/vault_organizer.py
    ```

-## Configuration
-Before running the script, ensure you've configured your vault settings in the `config.py` file:
-- `vault_path`: The path to the root folder of your vault.
-- `template_folder`: The name of the folder containing templates.
-- `field_folder`: The name of the folder containing field notes.
-- `topic_folder`: The name of the folder containing topic notes.
-- `key_insights_folder`: The name of the folder container key insights.

 ## Key Component Functions